PhamMinhTan1122/quiz-converter/docs/README.md

 ```

-To install and run Quizzi Converter, you need to have Python 3 and the following libraries installed on your system:
+To install and run Quiz Converter, you need to have Python 3 and the following libraries installed on your system:

 - openpyxl
 - python-docx